bEsPoKeN-tOkEns/token-tester/README.md

 TODO: include html screenshot

 ## Why Token Tester is Useful
-Developers face the challenge of unknowingly interfacing with miscompliant tokens.
-Hundreds[1] of[2] thousands[3] of[4] dollars[5]  in audits and bug bounties have been paid out for logical errors regarding token integrations.
+Developers face the challenge of *unknowingly interfacing with miscompliant tokens.*

+Hundreds[^1] of[2] thousands[3] of[4] dollars[5]  in audits and bug bounties have been paid out for logical errors regarding token integrations.
 ERC standards are a growing list, now comprised of ERC-20, ERC-721, ERC-777, and ERC-4626 with more standards pending.

 Token Tester provides a suite of *bespoke tokens* that encompass this range of standards and more, including tokens with fee-on-transfer logic, tokens with re-entrancy vulnerabilities, and tokens with malicious implementations.